AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 ORDER BY 2 DESC
 LIMIT 10;
 ```
+Output of query formated in Excel:

 <img width="181" alt="Screenshot 2025-01-02 at 10 26 34 AM" src="https://github.com/user-attachments/assets/7f0201be-96bc-4246-bd33-3186a183932c" />

+Here's the breakdown of the most demanded skills for data analysts in 2023
+- **SQL** and **Excel** remain fundamental, emphasizing the need for strong foundational skills in data processing and spreadsheet manipulation.
+- **Programming** and **Visualization Tools** like **Python**, **Tableau**, and **Power BI** are essential, pointing towards the increasing importance of technical skills in data storytelling and decision support.

 ```sql
 -- most funds raised in media